Gynko/mywebsite/README.md

 ## 4. Roadmap

-1. Cut the app into components, from "atoms" to "molecules" to "entities" = Menu Link < Navbar < Page
+1. Cut the app into basic components, from "atoms" to "molecules" to "entities" = Menu Link < Navbar < Page.
+No advanced styling.
+Make them "purely functional", in a way that would allow later dispatching them to different persons in a team.
-2. Implement responsivity
+2. Implement responsivity?
+3. Dispatch the basic components into branches that could be undertook by a team member.